Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Multiple scattering S-matrix approach with energy sharing and ``sign problem''

 \section{Multiple scattering S-matrix approach with energy sharing and ``sign problem''}

-In this section, I take over the S-matrix approach discussed in Sec. \ref{======= AGK-without energy sharing =======}, but I add energy-momentum sharing.
-I will discuss right away collisions of nuclei with mass numbers $A$ and $B$), where pp is just a special case ($A=B=1$).
+In this section, I take over the S-matrix approach discussed in Sec. \ref{======= AGK-without energy sharing =======} (GR approach), but I add energy-momentum sharing (GR\textsuperscript{+}).
+I will discuss right away collisions of nuclei with mass numbers $A$ and $B$, where $pp$ is just a special case ($A=B=1$).